mic47/platypuslol/README.md

 # platypuslol

 Clone of bunny1 (or facebooks bunnylol) in Rust.
-Works as local server, or browser extension (currently chrome only).
+Works as local server, or browser extension (currently chrome only, possibly broken).
 Use at your own risk (for now).

 ## Instructions